Who are we?

-If we include information about you on a talent or market map, or anonymised information on a salary survey, and for prospective candidates, interim managers, referees and clients, our processing of your data is essential to enable us to understand the market we operate in, assess your suitability for potential roles, to find potential candidates and to contact clients and referees, and so we rely on the basis of this legitimate business interest.
+If we include information about you on a talent or market map or anonymized information on a salary survey, and for prospective candidates, interim managers, referees, and clients, our processing of your data is essential to enable us to understand the market we operate in, assess your suitability for potential roles, to find potential candidates and to contact clients and referees, and so we rely on the basis of this legitimate business interest.

 If you are shortlisted as a candidate or if you are coached by us, then this may involve the processing of more detailed personal data including sensitive data such as health information that you or others provide about you.
 In that case, we always ask for your explicit consent before undertaking such processing.

 For clients, we may also rely on our processing being necessary to perform a contract for you, for example in contacting you.